Revenue Growth for Tech Vendors Selling Product Through Tech Distribution

 The GTDC’s 2018 Tech Distribution Outlook reports that vendors prioritize the recruitment of new solution providers as their main objective when partnering with distributors.

-In order to survive in their sector, tech distributorss are aggressively grasping for the newest and most effective ways to make conducting business in the ever convoluted channel easier.
+In order to survive in their sector, tech distributors are aggressively grasping for the newest and most effective ways to make conducting business in the ever convoluted channel easier.

 At the same time, vendors have always sought solutions to make use of their product or services easier for the end-users.
-The end-users’ increasing demand for instantaneous access to networks of information via the cloud has coerced the IT industry to extend its growth in cloud, security, data center, and IoT to support the end-customers’ requirements.
+As a result, the end-users’ increasing demand for instantaneous access to networks of information via the cloud, has coerced the IT industry to extend its growth in:

 Technologies that Will Help Drive Tech Vendor and Tech Distribution Growth

 The accelerated move towards cloud infrastructure adoption has spurred many businesses to turn to cloud service and software as a service provider (SaaS) for new solutions evaluation.

 Since the introduction of the concept by Google CEO Eric Schmidt in 2006, cloud technologies have become an enormous revenue generating source for tech vendors and cloud service providers.
 Thus, cloud computing is now a fully recognized, feasible, and cost-effective technology solution for all businesses.

 The 2018 GTDC reports cloud-related services are expected to be a major area of growth for vendors.
 This growth will be achieved through the vendors’ tech distributors.

 However, as the platform-based technology continues to expand in the IT channel, vendors’ main concern remains the end users acceptance of their products.
 Providing customers with convenient, seamless solutions that can be easily integrated with other products, continue to be most vendors’ goal.